About the Family History Section

 Our aims and activities

-The Family History Section was founded in 1973 and has over three hundred members world wide.
+The Family History Section was founded in 1973 and has over two hundred members world wide.
 Interest in the study of family history has grown rapidly in recent years, ranging from who our ancestors were, where they lived and worked, to the social history of the periods concerned.

 The aim of the Section is to promote these interests and assist members in their research.
 Although we are unable to undertake any individual research, we do aim to help our members with advice on tracing ancestors and the sources available to take researches forward.